shafreeck/cetcd/README.md

  parse response from cetcd

 ## Install
- cetcd parses json stream basing on [yajl](https://github.com/lloyd/yajl), so you should install yajl first.
+ cetcd parses json stream basing on [yajl](https://github.com/lloyd/yajl).
+It will be auto downloaded and installed.

- then
+ so
  ```
  make
  make install